Phil-Grim/mage-project/wk_2_mage_workflow_orchestration.md

     )
 ```

 # ETL: GCS to BigQuery

+## Writing an ETL pipeline to BigQuery

 New batch pipeline called `gcs_to_bigquery`